 I sliced the loaf and brushed each piece with a bit of olive oil.
 (It’s a good idea to oil your grill, too — to prevent sticking.)

 I decided to top it with an Italian blend of Colavita’s brined and sun-dried veg with extra large grilled shrimp.
 Umm-nom-nom!

-I arranged the polenta on a platter, mounded it with the tangy dressed vegetables and topped it off with those succulent marinated and grilled shrimp.
+Arrange the polenta on a platter, mound it with the tangy dressed vegetables and topwith those succulent grilled shrimp.